Last Updated on April 24, 2023 by Tina

-Last Sunday, my siblings and I went “watchtower hopping”.
-My interest (obsession) with the watchtowers of La Union started one afternoon last week while I was doing my daily walk at the beach.
+One Sunday in 2021, my siblings and I went “watchtower hopping”.
+My interest (obsession) with the watchtowers of La Union started one afternoon while I was doing my daily walk at the beach.
 The route I took was Taboc Baywalk to Urbiztondo Beach.
 Halfway through the walk, I passed by the watchtower of San Juan.
-I probably saw it before already because I used to walk on that part of the beach too four years ago.
+I probably saw it before already because I used to walk on that part of the beach too a few years ago.
 I went near the watchtower and took some pictures.
 Then I Googled it.
 That’s when I found out there are other watchtowers in La Union.

 The only watchtower in La Union I know prior to this was the Luna Watchtower, popularly known as Baluarte Watchtower.
 The other watchtowers can be found in Balaoan, San Juan, San Fernando, and Bacnotan.
 The ruins of a watchtower in Bauang can be found in Brgy.
 Pugo.
 We were able to visit all except for that in Bacnotan because we’ve read that it is inside a private property and is not easily accessible.